 STATEMENTS MUST BE FILED NO LATER THAN 5 P.M.
-ON THE LAST DAY OF THE NOMINATION PERIOD EXCEPT CANDIDATES FOR JUDICIAL OFFICE HAVE UNTIL 5 P.M.
-ON THE 83RD DAY BEFORE THE ELECTION TO FILE A STATEMENT.
+ON THE LAST DAY OF THE NOMINATION PERIOD.

-- 1. Statement is optional and may include the Candidate's age and occupation. - 2.
-Statement may not include reference to other candidates.
-See information below and enclosed Notice to Persons Submitting Candidate Statements for restrictions. - 3.
+- 1. Statement is optional and may include the candidate's age and occupation. - 2.
+Statements may not include reference to other candidates.
+See information below and the Notice to Persons Submitting Candidate Statement on page 39 for restrictions. - 3.
 No changes are allowed after statement is filed. - 4.
-Statements are confidential until after close of the nomination period.
-Once the nomination period closes, the statements are open to public examination for a ten (10) calendar day period.
-During this period, a voter may file a writ of mandate or an injunction requiring any or all material to be amended or deleted. - 5.
 A candidate may request that the statement also be printed in Spanish and included in the sample ballots mailed to all voters in the election area.
 An additional fee is required to print the Spanish statement.
-In compliance with California Law, only English and Spanish candidate statements are included in the Official Sample Ballot Booklet for candidates who wish to have one printed, at candidate's or local agencies expense. - 6.
+In compliance with California Law, only English and Spanish candidate statements are included in the Official Sample Ballot Booklet for candidates who wish to have one printed, at candidate's or local agencies' expense. - 5.
 No reference to candidate's political party affiliation nor any partisan political membership or activity is permitted.